 Therapy for Men

 Hi there.
 I’m excited that you’re here.
 We live in a society that has completely feminized therapy (and feelings) and I’m here to say, let’s stop doing that.
-I want this to be a space for men.
+I want this to be a space for men in whatever way you want to show up.

-Does this sound like you?
 You aren't allowed to be emotional because you've been told since you were 4 years old to suck it up and be a man.
 You’ve become resourceful in managing your own life and needs - maybe by neglecting some feelings along the way.
-Chances are you’ve asked for help before and learned that you could only rely on yourself.
+Chances are, you’ve asked for help before and learned that you could only rely on yourself.
+Maybe you’ve been told to be more sensitive, and then when you are, it’s used against you?
+I don’t know, just making guesses here, man.

 You’re proud of how self-sufficient you are, and you should be.
-You’ve walked through this tough life with the stigma of needing to be this perfect rock to make everyone happy and feel safe while limiting your growth and not attuning to your needs.
+You’ve walked through this tough life needing to be this perfect rock to make everyone happy and feel safe.
 Now you’re starting to reflect, and you’re like, “damn, there’s actually a lot more to life than this stigma of who I’m supposed to be.”

 I’ve got you.
 You don’t have to do this alone.

 I'm a collaborative therapist.
 Working with me, I call you on your shit, and I’m not afraid of a good debate.
-I’m also gentle when challenging and I am proud of you for even reading this right now.
-Therapeutic fit is important and helps with the healing, at first, it’s all about just showing up.
+I’m also gentle when challenging.
+Therapeutic fit is important and helps with the healing.
+At first, it’s all about just showing up.
+Click here to book a free video consultation.

 “The act of revealing oneself fully to another and still being accepted may be the major vehicle of therapeutic help.”